Zuri Hall: Entertainment broadcasting

 Hall competed against hundreds in the search for the next Face of MyINDY-TV and became the first woman to win the position.
 At WNDY-TV in Indianapolis, she covered local events, starred in station PSAs, and interviewed celebrities.
 From December 2011 to December 2012, she was an on-camera host and producer of Living Dayton, a local, lifestyle talk show on WDTN in Dayton, Ohio.
 In the summer of 2012, she was featured as a guest correspondent on BET's 106 & Park.

 She worked as an official MC for the Indiana Pacers' home games for the 2010-2011 and 2011-2012 NBA seasons.
 Hall previously emceed for the MiLB's Indianapolis Indians, the WNBA's Indiana Fever, and the 2011 Big Ten Tournament.
 She also served as the MC for the NCAA Women's Final Four entertainment events, and "Tourney Town" for three years - Indianapolis in 2011, Denver in 2012, and Nashville in 2013.
 Hall was also the official MC for the Super Bowl Village, a 10-day-long entertainment for Super Bowl XLVI, in Indianapolis in 2012.
 There, she kept crowds energized, entertained between performances and introduced national recording artists to the stage, including Patti LaBelle, LMFAO, and Mike Epps.

 Hall anchored the evening news for CW33's 'Nightcap News' at KDAF-TV in Dallas, Texas for much of 2013, before moving to NYC to accept a position at FUSE TV.
 At FUSE TV, she co-hosted Trending 10, which was a live, daily countdown show.
 She has also been a recurring guest on VH1's Big Morning Buzz Live and has appeared on E!'s Fashion Police with Joan Rivers.

 Until July 2015, Hall worked for MTV, where she hosted The Challenge: Battle of the Exes IIs reunion and after-shows and various network specials.
 In the summer of 2015, Hall appeared alongside popular radio personality Charlamagne Tha God on his new MTV2 show, Uncommon Sense.
 In October 2015, she returned as The Challenge: Battle of the Bloodlines after-show host.

 From 2015 to 2019, Hall was a fill-in anchor and daily correspondent for E!
 News.
 During her tenure, she hosted What's Good with Zuri Hall on Instagram and co-hosted What the Fashion on Snapchat.
 In October 2019, she joined NBC as a correspondent for Access Hollywood and a sideline reporter for American Ninja Warrior.
-She is also a co-host of their new show AllAccess, which focuses on entertainment news, human interest & true crime stories.
+She was also a co-host of their new show AllAccess, which focused on entertainment news, human interest & true crime stories.